When it comes to doing business in today’s digital marketplace, there’s no denying that Facebook is a force to reckon with.

 In terms of budgeting and ease of execution, Facebook ads tend to fare much better than advertising on Google, Twitter, or LinkedIn.

 Not just that, Facebook ads just work because they are highly customizable—you can tweak your ad strategy (without wasting a lot of money) until you find the approach that works best for your business.
+Tools like FB ads library can help you gain fresh ideas for your own campaign.
+With it you examine active ad content by other brands in your industry to see what works best and integrate that into your own advertisements.

 Also, there are various kinds of Facebook ads to choose from: